microsoft/ivy/doc/examples/testing/specification.md

     }

-Object `protocol` provides the implementation of action `intf.send` using a new declaration `implement`.
+Object `protocol` provides the implementation of action `intf.send` using an `implement` declaration.
 This declaration provides the missing body of the action `intf.send`.
 The implementation simply calls `intf.recv` on the sent packet `x`.
 The assertion in monitor `spec` is always true, since before calling `intf.send`, the packet `x` is added to the